 Electropolishing Implantable Items

 Lastly, we electropolish many implantable items made from Nitinol and titanium.
 With implantable items it is very important to have a part that is biocompatible.
-The electropolishing process achieves this by removing the outer skin of metal along with the surface contaminants imbedded during the various manufacturing steps.
-By removing the imbedded free iron and other contaminants, the passive, oxygen rich surface is excellent for inhibiting bacteria growth and retarding corrosion.
+The electropolishing process achieves this by removing the outer skin of metal along with the surface contaminants embedded during the various manufacturing steps.
+By removing the embedded free iron and other contaminants, the passive, oxygen rich surface is excellent for inhibiting bacteria growth and retarding corrosion.

 Medical Device Finishing Services Provided: